-Here, it is worth noting the fact that employability has become so important not only in the context of poor economies but also for a number of other reasons to be seen in global context.
-In this regard, growth of knowledge economies; greater international competition resulting from globalization; call for improved forecasting of skill needs and education-based solutions; move away from the traditional job-for-life practice; increasing unemployment levels; notions of social justice, with employment seen as a solution to poverty and social exclusion; and, trend toward greater civic participation, can be mentioned as examples (Relton, 2009).
+Employability has become so important not only in the context of poor economies but also for a number of other general reasons to be seen in global context.
+In this regard, growth of knowledge economies; greater international competition resulting from globalization; call for improved forecasting of skill needs and education-based solutions; move away from the traditional job-forlife; increasing unemployment levels; notions of social justice, with employment seen as a solution to poverty and social exclusion; and, trend toward greater civic participation, can be mentioned as examples (Relton 2009).
 In fact, as stated in the work of Cranmer (2006), all societies in the developed part of the world have been introducing policies that seek to enhance employability through educational initiatives with a view to boosting national wealth.
 In line with this, notions of graduates 'work-readiness' are embraced by many societies as a means of ensuring economic competitiveness in a global context.
-Concerning the nature and pervasiveness of the problem, it was noted that 'concern from employers that undergraduate programmes are failing to provide graduates with the necessary skills for their careers is a worldwide issue' (Ibid, 2006).
+Concerning the nature and pervasiveness of the problem, it was noted that 'concern from employers that undergraduate programmes are failing to provide graduates with the necessary skills for their careers is a worldwide issue.'